frankaging/BERT-LRP/README.md

     url={https://arxiv.org/abs/2101.00196},
     year={2020}}
 ```

+### Abstract
+BERT, as one of the pretrianed language models, attracts the most attention in recent years for creating new benchmarks across NLP tasks via fine-tuning.
+One pressing issue is to open up the blackbox and explain the decision makings of BERT.
+A number of attribution techniques have been proposed to explain BERT models, but are often limited to sequence to sequence tasks.
+In this paper, we adapt existing attribution methods on explaining decision makings of BERT in sequence classification tasks.
+We conduct extensive analyses of four existing attribution methods by applying them to four different datasets in sentiment analysis.
+We compare the reliability and robustness of each method via various ablation studies.
+Furthermore, we test whether attribution methods explain generalized semantics across semantically similar tasks.
+Our work provides solid guidance for using attribution methods to explain decision makings of BERT for downstream classification tasks.

 ### Introduction
 Regular BERT training is for accuracy, but if you are interested in understanding why BERT made that decision, and which tokens contribute more towards that model decision, this repo will help you understand more about the BERT model.
 If you want to know the decision of your trained BERT, simple import our BERT model, and train with a gradient hook enabled.
 Your attribution scores will be calculated with a simple ``backward()`` call: